FacilityNet/purge-artifacts-action/README.md

 # Delete artifacts action

+This is a fork.
+Original action by GitHub user kolpav.

 Action responsible for deleting old artifacts by setting expire duration.

 Hopefuly this is just temporary solution till github implements this functionality natively.